-The info above provides a description of the coordination & consultation efforts made by the State.na
+The info above provides a description of the coordination & consultation efforts made by the State.

-AP-12 Participation - 91.115, 91.300(c)
+AP-12 PARTICIPATION - 91.115, 91.300(C)

-1. Summary of citizen participation process/Efforts made to broaden citizen participation.
-Summarize citizen participation process and how it impacted goal-setting.
+Summary of citizen participation process/Efforts made to broaden citizen participation.
+Summarize citizen participation process and how it impacted goal setting.